ynput/ayon-documentation/website/docs/addon_usd_admin.md

 ![](assets/usd/admin/resolver_application_paths.png)

-Define a specific Resolver Zip for a specific Application.
+Define a specific Resolver Zip for a particular application. <br/>
+**You won't need to modify this setting as it comes pre-configured with all the packages we provide.
+However, you may tweak the `Application Alias` to suit your applications' setup.**

 1. Each Application path group:
    - **App Name**: Application name, e.g. `maya/2025`